Bay Area Hip Hop

 The city of the Bay that has the light shed on it the least as numerous of pioneers, outside of the likes of Master P who begun his career in the small Bay Area city, is the city of Richmond.

-Despite not originally being from Richmond, Master P is probably the biggest artists to at least shout out Richmond, at least during the early days of No Limit, but it should be noted that he is not close to being a true pioneer or even viewed in the Bay as a true Richmond rap artists.
+Despite not originally being from Richmond, Master P is probably the biggest artists to at least shout out Richmond, at least during the early days of No Limit.
+It should be noted that he is not close to being a true pioneer or even viewed in the Bay as a true Richmond rap artist.

-To begin, the city of Richmond had some of the Bay Area’s first successful local Hip Hop artists with the careers of Magic Mike and Calvin T, as well as Filthy Phil who were out back in the 1980s and the very early 1990s.
+To begin, the city of Richmond had some of the Bay Area’s first successful local hip hop acts with the careers of Magic Mike and Calvin T, as well as Filthy Phil who were out back in the 1980s and the very early 1990s.

-Bay Area Hip Hop artists like Cool-E, Lil Ric, C.I.N, Mafiosos, or the New Breed of Gangstaz help continue the movement of Richmond, especially during the mid-1990s, as some will say that the true street reality type of rap in the Bay begun in Richmond.
+Bay Area hip hop artists like Cool-E, Lil Ric, C.I.N, Mafiosos, or the New Breed of Gangstaz helped continue the movement of Richmond, especially during the mid-1990s, as some will say that the true street reality type of rap in the Bay begun in Richmond.

 By the early 1990s, the likes of RBL Posse, Ill Mannered with Cougnut, Rappin’ 4 Tay, San Quinn, Cellski, Andre Nickatina, Messy Marv, Mr. Sandman, Guce, 11/5, 2-11, Ghetto Soldiers began to put the City of Frisco on the map.

-Some might disagree, but San Francisco had the most notable Bay Area rap scene by producing many artists that gained national attention and notoriety, as well respect for their craft.
+Some might disagree, but San Francisco had the most notable Bay Area rap scene of the 1990s by producing many artists that gained national attention and notoriety, as well respect for their craft.

-Currently, all Bay Area cities have a new emerging music scene that is slowly taken over and being popularized around the country with Berner, Philthy Rich, Cookie Money, Iamsu, ROB x SBE and others helping to establish the new era of the Bay Area market.
+Currently, all Bay Area cities have a new emerging music scene that is slowly taken over and being popularized around the country with Berner, Philthy Rich, Iamsu, ROB x SBE and others helping to establish the new era and generation of the Bay Area rap and hip hop scene.